RandomProjects-db/Developer-Onboarding-Accelerator/README.md

 GROQ_API_KEY=your_groq_api_key_here   # Free at https://console.groq.com
 ```

-> IBM Bob is used automatically if you have the Bob CLI installed and authenticated locally. `GROQ_API_KEY` is the fallback.
+> IBM Bob is used automatically if you have the Bob CLI installed and authenticated locally. `GROQ_API_KEY` is only needed for the fallback.

 ---